-We’re on the frontline of HIV advocacy in Bolivia, helping to protect marginalised communities from discrimination and sharing vital protection information.
+In Bolivia, we're working on HIV advocacy to help protect marginalised communities from discrimination, and sharing vital prevention information.

 We work here to counter discrimination and help the people most at risk from HIV access the health services they need.